Frequently Asked Questions

 To be considered, your completed application must be submitted to the Graduate School by the appropriate deadline.

-My former school will not send me the transcripts in sealed envelopes, to enclose with my self-managed application.
+My former school will not send me the transcripts in sealed envelopes, to be submitted following matriculation.

-Request that the transcript be sent directly to our Admissions Office.
-Transcripts arriving before an application will be kept on file.
+Request that the transcripts be sent directly to our Admissions Office.
+Official transcripts sent when applying will be kept on file.

 I took one course during the summer from a different university.
 Do I need to send the transcript for that course?